gitextensions/GitExtensionsDoc/source/settings.rst

     Show blame in the diff view tab :ref:`browse-repository-tabs-diff` instead of switching to  :ref:`browse-repository-tabs-file-tree` tab.

 .. settingsgroup:: Tabs

+  Changes to tabs settings require a restart of Git Extensions in order to have effect.

   .. setting:: Show the Console tab